 This recipe is made with beets and olive oil.
 The beets provide a silkiness to the crumb and create a deeper flavor without overwhelming everything else.
 The olive oil gives it a moist tender crumb.
 The cream cheese is light and tangy.
 It’s yummy, yummy, yummy!

-Make sure to grab our Bamboo Reversible Butcher Chopping Block & Serving Tray.
-It's the perfect cooking tool for creating these yummy recipes.
+Make sure to grab our Large and Small Cutting Board Combo.
+They're the perfect cooking tools for creating these yummy recipes.